python4astronomers/python4astronomers/source/installation/packages.rst

 Uninstalling packages
 ^^^^^^^^^^^^^^^^^^^^^^^

-There is no simple and fully consistent way to do this.
+There is no simple and fully consistent way to do this unless you use solutions like Anaconda or Canopy.
 The Python community is working on this one.
 In most simple cases, however, you can just delete the module file or directory that is revealed by the technique shown above.

 Getting help on package installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^